The College

 Students

-The MTS (Mentored/Talented Students) and MgD (Management Development) programs are nationally acclaimed, rigorous academic programs for liberal arts and business students seeking to transfer to premier colleges.
+The Sam Draper Honors Program is a nationally acclaimed, rigorous academic program for liberal arts and business students seeking to transfer to premier colleges.
 Graduates transfer to such colleges as Harvard, Yale, Cornell, University of Pennsylvania and Smith.
-Approximately 300 students are currently enrolled in the Honors Programs.
+Over 170 students are currently enrolled in the Honors Program.
 The program was awarded a coveted FIPSE grant from the U.S. Department of Education to serve as a model for community college honors programs throughout the country.

 Tops in Transfer

-Over half of Rockland graduates transfer to other colleges and universities.
-To facilitate the transfer process, the College has established 75 transfer agreements with private and public four-year colleges.
+Most RCC graduates transfer to other colleges and universities.
+To facilitate the transfer process, the College has established numerous transfer agreements with private and public four-year colleges.
 A faculty counselor specializing in transfer is available to assist students with workshops and individual sessions.

 Extracurricular Activities

-Although Rockland is a non-residential campus, students enjoy the outstanding facilities of the College and become involved in organizations, clubs, community service projects, student government, student publications and athletic teams and intramural competitions.
+Although Rockland is a non-residential campus, students enjoy the outstanding facilities of the College and become involved in clubs, community service, student government, student publications, athletic teams and intramural competitions.

 Faculty

-A distinguished faculty comprised of about 125 full-time and 200 part-time members includes numerous Fulbright Scholars, SUNY Chancellor’s Award winners, published authors and artists.
-A low faculty-student ratio of 18:1 allows faculty members to work one-on-one with students.
+A distinguished faculty comprised of 388 full-time and part-time members includes numerous Fulbright Scholars, SUNY Chancellor’s Award winners, published authors and artists.
+Average class size of 14 allows faculty members to work one-on-one with students.

 Financial Aid

-Over $5 million in some form of financial assistance, including grants, loans and work-study programs, is awarded each year to SUNY Rockland students.
-The Rockland Community College Foundation awards nearly $200,000 in scholarships annually.
+More than $12.6 million in some form of financial assistance, including grants, loans and work-study programs, is awarded each year to RCC students, including $476,000 in student support and scholarships distributed through the Rockland Community College Foundation.

 The Campus

-A new Technology Center opened in 2006.
-The 100,000 sq. ft. building, the first new permanent construction on campus in over twenty years, houses student services, state-of-the-art classrooms, a lecture hall (The Ellipse), computer laboratories and offices for faculty and staff.
+The Technology Center opened in 2006.
+The 100,000 sq. ft. building, the first new permanent construction on campus in over 20 years, houses student services, state-of-the-art classrooms, a lecture hall (the Ellipse), computer laboratories and offices for faculty and staff.
 It increased classroom capacity on campus by about 40%.

-Transport of Rockland (TOR) buses stop on campus over 100 a day.
-Call (845) 364-3333 at any time for bus information and to receive free schedules, or see link below.
+Transport of Rockland (TOR) buses stop on campus over 100 times a day.
+Call 845-364-3333 at any time for bus information and to receive free schedules.